Meggie2/WS-project/README.md

 For Beautiful Soup and Selenium simply run the code in the published files.
+Best to run from command line using "python [name of the file].py.